-The Athens Cultural Affairs Commission is pleased to announce our fifth annual Arts in Community Grants competition.
+The Athens Cultural Affairs Commission is pleased to announce our sixth annual Arts in Community Grants (AICG) competition.

 Communities across our nation are engaging artists and designers to enhance their neighborhoods and public spaces with projects, events, and activities that serve to boost the quality of local life, increase arts education and arts industry, and establish a distinct sense of place.

-To promote creative place making in our community, the Athens Cultural Affairs Commission is inviting local organizations, groups, and artists to apply for an Arts in Community Grant to support a public art project, event, or art activity in Athens-Clarke County.
+To promote creative place-making in our community, the Athens Cultural Affairs Commission (ACAC) is inviting local organizations, groups, and artists to apply for an Arts in Community Grant to support a public art project, event, or art activity in Athens-Clarke County.
 Proposed activities should contribute to the livability of our communities through arts and culture.
-Grants will be awarded based on criteria including: level of community enrichment through the arts, contribution to the local identity, accessibility, and quality or artistic merit.
-Projects may involve any art form, including: performance, visual arts, events, and technology.
+Grants will be awarded based on the following criteria: level of community enrichment through the arts, contribution to the local identity, accessibility, and quality or artistic merit.
+Projects may involve any art form, including performance, visual arts, events, and technology.
 Grant funds may be used as matching funds for a greater project.

 Step 1 – Download the application below